Howardkhh/MVATeam1/README.md

 <br/>

 ### 1.2 Preparing Private Test Data
-Before starting the docker container, please link the data folder to our repository.
-The `data` folder should contain the private test folder named `mva2023_sod4bird_private_test`, the annotation file should be named `private_test_coco_empty_ann.json` under its `annotations` folder.
+Before launching the Docker container, ensure that the data folder is linked to our repository.
+The data folder should contain the private test folder named `mva2023_sod4bird_private_test`.
+Inside this folder, the annotation file should be named `private_test_coco_empty_ann.json` and placed under the `annotations` subfolder.

 ```bash
 data